Jagankumar2604/Module1/Datatypes-Complex Number.md

 # 🧮 Datatypes-Complex Number Creation in Python

 ## 🎯 Aim
-To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real parts.
+To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its imaginary parts.

 ## 🧠 Algorithm
 1. Read an integer input from the user and assign it to the variable `a` (real part).